-- 6.11.1 The OHTN Board has delegated to the OCS Governance Committee its authority under the OSC Scientific Protocol to review and approve Research Project Proposals.
-Either the OCS Governance Committee or the Principal Investigator and Co-Principal Investigator may, however, recommend that any Research Project Proposal be reviewed for approval by the OHTN Board. - 6.11.2 Where the OCS Governance Committee has recommended that a Research Project Proposal be reviewed for approval by the OHTN Board, the OHTN Board or, at its request, the Scientific and Executive Director, will review the proposal and may:
+6.11.1 The OHTN Board has delegated to the OCS Governance Committee its authority under the OCS Scientific Protocol to review and approve Research Project Proposals.
+Either the OCS Governance Committee or the Principal Investigator and Co-Principal Investigator may, however, recommend that any Research Project Proposal be reviewed for approval by the OHTN Board.

+6.11.2 Where the OCS Governance Committee has recommended that a Research Project Proposal be reviewed for approval by the OHTN Board, the OHTN Board or, at its request, the Scientific and Executive Director, will review the proposal and may:

-Approve the Research Project Proposal as proposed.
+• Approve the Research Project Proposal as proposed.

-Approve the Research Project Proposal with revision(s) to be re-considered for approval by the Board, with such further input as it may request from the OCS Working Group and/or the OCS Governance Committee.

-Refuse to approve the Research Project Proposal, with a brief explanation of the reasons for that decision.
+- Approve the Research Project Proposal with revision(s) to be re-considered for approval by the Board, with such further input as it may request from the OCS Working Group and/or the OCS Governance Committee. - Refuse to approve the Research Project Proposal, with a brief explanation of the reasons for that decision.

-- 6.12 Once approved, a Research Project Proposal is a "Research Project". - 6.13 The Principal Investigator and/or Co-Principal Investigator shall report to the University of Toronto REB on an annual basis the titles of all Research Projects approved by the OCS Governance Committee or the OHTN Board of Directors as falling within the scope of the OCS Scientific Protocol and therefore qualifying for implicit REB approval by the University Toronto, together with a record of the vote for each project (recording the numbers of voted but not the names of those voting).
+6.12 Once approved, a Research Project Proposal is a "Research Project".

+6.13 The Principal Investigator and/or Co-Principal Investigator shall report to the University of Toronto REB on an annual basis the titles of all Research Projects approved by the OCS Governance Committee or the OHTN Board of Directors as falling within the scope of the OCS Scientific Protocol and therefore qualifying for implicit REB approval by the University Toronto, together with a record of the vote for each project (recording the numbers of voted but not the names of those voting).

-6.14 Linkage of OCS Data with an External Database for Research Purposes the proposal includes a description of the nature and extent of the proposed data linkage and an explanation of why it is necessary for the research;
+6.14 Linkage of OCS Data with an External Database for Research Purposes

-- 6.14.1 A Research Project Proposal may seek to link OCS Data with an external database(s). - 6.14.2 The OHTN may authorize such a linkage in its review and approval of a Research Project Proposal if the following requirements are met in addition to all other requirements established by this Part:
+6.14.1 A Research Project Proposal may seek to link OCS Data with an external database(s).

+6.14.2 The OHTN may authorize such a linkage in its review and approval of a Research Project Proposal if the following requirements are met in addition to all other requirements established by this Part:

-the proposal includes a description of the proposed method to achieve the data linkage, which must ensure that only de-identified data is linked to OCS Data; should disclosure of the pseudo-identifiers pertaining to OHTN Participants to persons other than OHTN Staff authorized in accordance with Part 5 above be required as part of this process, this must be clearly stated and explained; 5 the proposal includes an assessment of the adequacy of the custodian of the external database's policies relevant to the collection, use, disclosure, privacy, confidentiality, security, retention and destruction of the data to which OCS Data will be linked (as relevant to the proposed linkage), and attaches copies of those policies;
+- the proposal includes a description of the nature and extent of the proposed data linkage and an explanation of why it is necessary for the research; - the proposal includes a description of the proposed method to achieve the data linkage, which must ensure that only de-identified data is linked to OCS Data; should disclosure of the pseudo-identifiers pertaining to OHTN Participants to persons other than OHTN Staff authorized in accordance with Part 5 above be required as part of this process, this must be clearly stated and explained;5 - the proposal includes an assessment of the adequacy of the custodian of the external database's policies relevant to the collection, use, disclosure, privacy, confidentiality, security, retention and destruction of the data to which OCS Data will be linked (as relevant to the proposed linkage), and attaches copies of those policies; - the proposal includes a draft research or data sharing agreement with the custodian of the external database (or other appropriate entity6) to address the collection, use, disclosure, security, return and destruction of the data which: - expressly provides that the linked dataset will be subject to these Policies in addition to all other requirements established by the researcher's agreement for the approved Research Project Proposal (section 6.1 above); and

-The OHTN's usual method for collecting de-identified data from external sources of health information into the OCS is described in the OCS Scientific Protocol, and does not require disclosure of the pseudo-identifiers pertaining to OCS participants to any person other than OHTN Staff authorized in accordance with Part 5 above.
+5 The OHTN's usual method for collecting de-identified data from external sources of health information into the OCS is described in the OCS Scientific Protocol, and does not require disclosure of the pseudo-identifiers pertaining to OCS participants to any person other than OHTN Staff authorized in accordance with Part 5 above.